seegg/Barebone-state-management/README.md

 ## Async Actions

 Async actions are added under `asyncActions`.
-Unlike synchronous actions the first param for an async action is a function that return the state when called.
-This means that instead of accessing the state directly it needs to be through this function call.
-Other than that both types of actions are the same.
+Unlike synchronous actions the first param for an async action is a `getState` function that return the state when called.
+This means that to access the state inside of an async action it's done so through the return value of this `getState` function.
+Other than that both types of actions works the same way.

 ```ts
 import {createStore} from 'barebone'